Event Recaps

 Shadows Arts & Crafts Fair

-The Shadows-on-the-Teche Fall Arts and Crafts Fair will take place in the Shadows gardens on Saturday, March 2 from 9:00 am to 4:00 pm.
-Vendors from around Louisiana will display and sell their original work.
-A variety of hand-crafted products will be available for sale, as well as desserts, food, and beverages
+The Shadows-on-the-Teche Fall Arts and Crafts Fair took place in the Shadows gardens.
+Vendors from around Louisiana displayed and sold their original work.
+A variety of handcrafted products were available for sale, as well as desserts, food, and beverages.
+Funds raised from this event will be used for the continued preservation and maintenance of the Shadows.

 Cultivating a Community